jahidulStelligent/stelligent-u/01-cloudformation/README.md

   where the "_friendly-name_" value is parameterized in the CFN template but has a default value.

+Solution:
+- Created script.sh to take input from env.yaml to create 4 stacks at same time in different region.
 #### Lab 1.3.2: Coding with AWS SDKs

 Repeat the exercise in the previous lab, with two modifications: